What Is Suboxone? | What Is Suboxone Used For?

 ✔️ Suboxone prescriptions can be obtained in a few ways:

-• an addiction treatment program, such as inpatient rehab, outpatient rehab, or MAT
+• an addiction treatment program, such as inpatient rehab, outpatient rehab programs, or MAT services

 • Suboxone treatment facilities